funkwerk/compose_diff/README.md

 After that use it like

-`compose_diff --images old.yml new.yml`
+`compose_diff --versions old.yml new.yml`
-this will print the the differences in the used images between the two versions.
+this will print the differences in the used versions/tags between the two compose files.

+`compose_diff --instances old.yml new.yml`
+this will print the amount of instances of this image between the two compose files.

 ## Features

  - Support for Version 2 and Version 1.
+ - Diffs Image Versions
- - Diffs Images
+ - Diffs Image Instances
+ - Output in Markdown and CSV format